Gestational Surrogacy — Building Your Family with Compassion & Expertise

 Prerequisites for Gestational Surrogacy

-Only a few treatment prerequisites are needed before the start of your treatment.
+Only a few treatment prerequisites are required before your treatment begins.
 They assess the egg and sperm quality and ensure that embryos can be accurately placed in the surrogate’s healthy uterus.

 Intended Mother’s age